OpenVisualCloud/Media-Transport-Library/doc/run.md

 Refer to <https://www.intel.com/content/www/us/en/download/15084/intel-ethernet-adapter-complete-driver-pack.html>

-After upgraded, please double check the DDP version is right(>1.3.30.0) from dmesg.
+After upgrading, please double-check that the DDP version is correct (i.e., greater than 1.3.30.0) by running the dmesg command.

 ```bash
 The DDP package was successfully loaded: ICE OS Default Package (mc) version 1.3.30.0
 ```

-Use below command to update if it's not latest, the DDP package can be found at the latest Intel ice driver.
+If the DDP version is not the latest, please use the following command to update it.
+The DDP package can be found in the latest Intel ice driver.

 ```bash
 cd /usr/lib/firmware/updates/intel/ice/ddp